Republic of India

 Even a cursory glance at the Indian countryside will reveal roughly 150 very common species, ranging from the ubiquitous House Sparrow and Indian Myna to such birds as the Red-vented Bulbul, Black Drongo and White-breasted Kingfisher.
 Common raptors include Black and Brahminy Kites, Honey Buzzard, Shikra and Egyptian Vulture.
 Waterbirds also offer quite a spectacle, especially in the winter, when the migratory waders arrive.
 Common resident species are White-breasted Waterhen, Indian Moorhen and Black-winged Stilt.

 The main birding habitats in India can be broadly classified into forests, scrub, grassland & farmland, deserts and wetlands, each of these is home to a characteristic population of bird species, quite different from those found in other habitats.
 Notable exceptions are some species to be met with in any of these areas, such as the national bird, the Indian Peafowl, the Blue Rock Pigeon and the Hoopoe.
-See these habitat types in the Top Sites section below.

 The best time to visit India from an ornithological standpoint is no doubt the months between October and April as, in addition to the variety of resident species, migratory waterfowl, raptors, starlings & other passerines and a host of other species are also to be seen all around the Indian countryside.
+Roads can be western style motorways, decaying mettled roads of dirt tracks.
+Some areas seem empty but most places teem with people.
+I seeming single-track road may be crowded with several lanes of traffic in both directions… every car ever made seems to be there along with massive overloaded trucks, carts powered by water pumps and even elephants and camels.

 Top Sites